zhiyuoe/shadowagent/docs/design-process.md

 #### Design
 - Add multiple goals to the hippo, and have the hippo physical structure changes.

-- Switch agent's goals during the gameplay or there are other agents with totally different goals.
+- Switch the agent's goals during the gameplay, or there are other agents with totally different goals.

 #### Lesson learned

-- During implementing phase, we encountered some questions like, when the system becomes complicated, it starts to become hard to tune the parameters in order to get the results we want for the RL agent.
-Also, once there are a new component add into the environment, the system need to be retrained.
+- During the implementing phase, we encountered some questions like, when the system becomes complicated, it starts to become hard to tune the parameters in order to get the results we want for the RL agent.
+Also, once there is a new component added to the environment, the system needs to be retrained.

-- When individual behaviors' layers becomes more and more, it was not obvious how the behaviors were influenced by the parameters in the scene.
+- When individual behaviors' layers become more and more, it was not obvious how the behaviors were influenced by the parameters in the scene.
 It was also too chaotic to observe.

 - A new direction - establish a triangular relationship to create a dynamic system.